18F/join.tts.gsa.gov/positions/tts-peopleops-director.md

 - Navigate complex bureaucracy, build coalitions, and lead stakeholders with disparate views through change.
 - Promote fairness and equity and provide guidance to stakeholders that support this.

-## Basic Information

-**Location:**
-Virtual

-**Salary Range:**
-{% include job/salary_range.html %}

-Your salary, including base and locality, will be determined upon selection, dependent on your actual duty location.

-You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

-For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for salary calculator [OPM's 2023 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2023/general-schedule-gs-salary-calculator/).

-Please note the maximum salary available for the GS pay system is **$183,500**

-**Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands)

-**Supervisory Status:**
-Supervisory

-**Job Title:**
-People Operations Director GS15

-**Number of vacancies:**
-1

-**Travel requirement:**
-Very occasional, minimal travel may be required.

-**Security clearance:**
-Public trust.
-Background investigation required.

-**Work schedule:**
-Full time

-**Appointment Type:**
-Permanent hire.
-This is not a term limited opportunity.
-Applicants who are selected for this opportunity will have career conditional status in the federal government for their first three years of employment and transition to career after three years.
-This means you will be a permanent federal employee with no expiration date.

-This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Service (TTS).

-You will have access to many [benefits](https://www.gsa.gov/portal/category/26702) including:

-- Health insurance (choose from a wide range of plans)
-- Life insurance coverage with several options
-- Sick leave and vacation time, including 10 paid holidays per year
-- Thrift Savings Plan (similar to a 401(k) plan)
-- Flexible work schedules and telework
-- Transit and child care subsidies
-- Training and development
-- Flexible spending accounts
-- Long-term care insurance
-- Training and development

 ## Key Requirements

 1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Islands)